Pregnancy Second Trimester

 Help your baby develop properly by taking a prenatal vitamin that delivers exactly what she needs for this trimester.
 Promise have increased levels of iron, B vitamins, calcium and vitamins A and C, all vital in promoting healthy growth.

-Here are some tips to help minimize or prevent stretch marks:
+Tips to minimize or prevent stretch marks:

 - keep your weight gain steady and under control